Best Wifi Router For 5000 Sq Ft House Reviews

 Steps to Improve your current router coverage:

-Try to locate the router in the centre of the house as the first step in enhancing network coverage and range.
+Try to locate the router in the center of the house as the first step in enhancing network coverage and range.
 Every time, a router placed at one end of a home will provide insufficient coverage at the other end.

 Due to interference throughout the house, routers have difficulty providing complete home coverage.
 The WiFi signal is hindered and weakened by microwave ovens, fish tanks, metal surfaces, drywall, and the majority of other household items.
-Keep your router away from the impediments as much as feasible.
+Keep your router away from impediments as much as feasible.

 In densely populated areas, WiFi signal interference is a serious issue caused by several routers from close residences overlaying on each other.
 To increase wireless range and speed, select a channel with no or little overlap.